422 Bath Road

 A high quality flowering shrub for difficult places with dry, infertile soil, excellent for use in massing; pink flowers in spring in a densely branched, twiggy mound; best used in specific landscape situations

 Hollandia Broom is draped in stunning fragrant pink pea-like flowers along the branches from mid to late spring.
-It has emerald green foliage throughout the season.
+It has emerald green deciduous foliage.
 The small compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.
 The smooth bark and lime green branches add an interesting dimension to the landscape.

 Hollandia Broom is an open multi-stemmed deciduous shrub with a shapely form and gracefully arching branches.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.